sander76/aio-powerview-api/readme.md

 ### v3.0.0

 - Major overhaul to incorporate gateway version 3 API.
-Version detection is supported and both should be serviced by this update.
+Version can be automatically detected or manually specified.
-- UserData object is deprecated as it is no longer supported in the Version 3 API.
+- UserData class is deprecated and replaced with Hub.
+- ShadePosition class now replaces the raw json management of shades in support of cross generational management.
+- Schedules / Automations are now supported by the API
+- New get_*objecttype* methods available to returned structured data objects for consistent management

 ## Links